 It is often the case that you'll have files in your local directory that you do not want added to your repository.
 To specify that these files should not be included in any commits, git uses a file called

 .gitignore.
 Create a

 .gitignore file that contains files that are common to Python that you do not want to add to your repository.

 Then, add it to the files you wish to commit, commit the file to your local repository, and then push the local repository to its remote.

-git add .gitignore git commit -m "Adding .gitignore" git push -u origin master
+git add .gitignore git commit -m "Adding .gitignore" git push -u origin main

 Now we'll create a directory for the initial homework.

 Within that directory make a README.md file that expresses some understanding of Markdown.

 cd hw1 vi README.md